Extensometers for materials testing

 Why do I need an extensometer when I can get strain from crosshead displacement?

-Measuring crosshead deflection during a test does not just measure strain in a defined region of a test sample.
-It also measures machine deflection, grip deflection and possible slippage and deflection of the part of the test sample outside the normal reduced section.
+Measuring crosshead extension during a test does not just measure strain in a defined region of a test sample.
+It also measures machine deflection, load cell deflection, grip deflection, deflection of the part of the test sample outside the normal reduced section, and possible grip slippage.
 Strain is defined as the change in length divided by the initial length (gauge length).
-There is no defined initial length without an extensometer and the change in length is not correctly measured due to the other deflections included in crosshead measuring range.
+There is no defined initial length without an extensometer, and the change in length is not correctly measured due to the other deflections included in crosshead displacement.

 EPSILON TECH – Innovative designs and factory direct sales.